 - Tennessee sports betting is limited to anyone 21 years of age and older, physically present within state borders.
 Users may register for accounts remotely, i.e. through online/mobile platforms.

 - Sportsbooks must use “commercially and technologically reasonable procedures” to ensure minors don’t play.

 - Individuals involved with a sports league or organization are prohibited from wagering.
 People with access to material nonpublic information about athletes are also prohibited.
 Certain state officials are not allowed to partake in sports wagering.
-The TELC will have a list of all persons and categories of persons excluded from wagering and distribute it to sportsbooks licensed by the state for compliance.
+The TELC has a list of all persons and categories of persons excluded from wagering and distributes it to sportsbooks licensed by the state for compliance.